Group Calibration Sessions

 Consistent weekly or daily completion rates

-Gradual decrease in variance over time (as playbooks improve)
+Gradual increase in calibrator and AI scores over time (as playbooks improve)

 High completion rates relative to scheduled sessions